 Our Board of Directors held three meetings during the year ended December 31, 2021, which occurred on April 27, 2021, August 9, 2021 and December 7, 2021.
 All other proceedings of the Board of Directors for the year ended December 31, 2021 were conducted by resolutions consented to in writing and filed with the minutes of the proceedings of our Board of Directors.
-As of April 22, 2022, our Board of Directors has a designated compensation committee, consisting of Steven Beabout and Ford Fay.
-Our Board of Directors has a nominating committee, consisting of Steve Beabout and Ford Fay.
-We also have written nominating, compensation and audit committee charters.
+Our Board of Directors has a designated compensation committee, consisting of Steven Beabout and Ford Fay.
+Our Board of Directors has a designated audit committee, consisting of Sandy Shoemaker and Ford Fay.
+Our Board of Directors does not have a nominating committee.
+We also do not have a written nominating, compensation or audit committee charter.
+Our Board of Directors does not believe that it is necessary to have a nominating committee because it believes that the functions of such a committee can be adequately performed by the Board of Directors.

 We do not have any defined policy or procedural requirements for shareholders to submit recommendations or nominations for directors.
 The Board of Directors believes that, given the stage of our development, a specific nominating policy would be premature and of little assistance until our business operations develop to a more advanced level.
+Our company does not currently have any specific or minimum criteria for the election of nominees to the Board of Directors and we do not have any specific process or procedure for evaluating such nominees.
+The Board of Directors will assess all candidates, whether submitted by management or shareholders, and make recommendations for election or appointment.